jhegemann/OpenCapsule/README.md

 ## Publications/Citation
-If you use OpenCapsule in your research department or company, and you publish data obtained with OpenCapsule, please cite the following articles!
+If you use OpenCapsule in your research department or company and you publish data obtained with OpenCapsule, please cite the following articles!

 * Pendant capsule elastometry